gausby/graphql_deux/README.md

 ## graphql-erlang

-While there are other GraphQL engines in the making for the Elixir ecosystem I still think the graphql-erlang has its place.
-It takes a different approach to defining a GraphQL server that most of the other implementations I have seen, notably it parses a schema file and the programmer will map the objects, «enums», unions, and interfaces to modules defining their behaviour.
+While there are other GraphQL engines in the making for the Elixir ecosystem the graphql-erlang has its place.
+It takes an alternative approach to defining a GraphQL server that most of the other implementations I have seen, notably it parses a schema file and the programmer is responsible for mapping the objects, «enums», unions, and interfaces to modules defining their behaviour.
 Essentially the GraphQL engine takes care of the requests, enforcing and validates the data types going in and out of it, the user defines the logic that fulfills the inquiry.